FarronF/limerick-council-meetings/meetings/2018/11/26-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 24th September 2018.md

 Plan) discussions.
 Specific budgetary provision for Civic Receptions for each

-District can also be considered as part of the Statutory Budget 2019 process.--- 10
+District can also be considered as part of the Statutory Budget 2019 process.
+---
+10

 **Suspension of Standing Orders:** The Mayor drew attention to the time which was